 / jansonius / scientific software / chiwriter

-Some components of CWSTART cannot be used in Linux or Windows.
-For that reason I compiled an alternative version, named CWDOSBOX (latest version 1.2).
-All files from cwdosbox.zip should be placed in c:\cw; your own documents are supposed to be in c:\cw\doc - don't forget to create this subdirectory.
-CWDOSBOX includes GhostScript; no need to install it separately.
+Now, drive c: in DOSBox corresponds to ~/DOS in Linux (if you change something in ~/DOS from Linux, you have to restart DOSBox to make the change visible in c:).
+Something similar can be done in Windows.
+All files from the downloaded zip file should be placed in c:\cw2 (or c:\cw3); your own documents are supposed to be in c:\cw2\doc (or c:\cw3\doc) - don't forget to create this subdirectory.
 Edit cwdosbox.cfg for non-default paths; if you change the document path, don't forget to change it in config.par as well.
-Now you are ready to start CWDOSBOX by typing CWDOSBOX from c:\cw.
+Now you are ready to start CWDOSBOX by typing CWDOSBOX from c:\cw2 (or c:\cw3):

 Within ChiWriter, printing should be "to file", and the output file should be called chi.bin.
 No other name or extension allowed!
 Next, don't forget the "go", otherwise nothing will be printed!
-After leaving ChiWriter, select option 2 (convert chi.bin to output.pdf).
-The resulting PDF file, output.pdf, is located in the document path and can be viewed and printed by using your default Linux or Windows PDF software.
+After leaving ChiWriter, select Option 2 (convert chi.bin to output.ps).
+The resulting PostScript file, OUTPUT.PS, is located in the document path and can be viewed and printed by using your default Linux or Windows PostScript software.

 Some final notes

-The solution is limited to the original scientific ChiWriter fonts; homemade extension cannot be used.
+The solution is limited to the original scientific ChiWriter fonts.

-CWSTART and CWDOSBOX can be considered freeware.
+CWDOSBOX can be considered freeware.
 As stated on the site of Joop van den Eijnde, his fonts and printer drivers can be considered freeware as well.
 The original packages, v3screen.zip and v3laspsf.zip, can be found here.
-ChiWriter itself might still be copyright protected, although Horstmann Software Design Corporation ceased to distribute it for more than ten years.
-Possibly you have to be a registered ChiWriter user if you want to use the program.
+ChiWriter itself might still be copyright protected, although Horstmann's website suggests that you may nowadays use the program without being a registered ChiWriter user.